HEIR Network

 Aisling McKenna, Director of Quality Promotion and Institutional Research, Dublin City University (2010 conference host)

-Dr. Phil Gravestock, Dean, College of Learning & Teaching at University of Wolverhampton (2019 conference host)
+Professor Phil Gravestock, Dean, College of Learning & Teaching at University of Wolverhampton (2019 conference host)

 Gráinne McDonagh, Head of Insights & Planning, RCSI University of Medicine and Health Sciences (2018 conference host)